Why is SEO so difficult?

 Ensure your website loads fast.
 You can check your score and tips to improve here.

 Most often what slows pages down is the total size of image files.
-We always recommend to compress your images before uploading them, e.g. using TinyPNG.
-This tool shrinks your images without compromising the resolution (which is important because you still want people to be able to zoom in!)
+We always recommend to compress your images before uploading them, e.g. using TinyPNG or ShortPixel*.
+Both these tools shrink your images without compromising the resolution (which is important because you still want people to be able to zoom in!)

 Use headlines and paragraphs throughout your blog posts.